Do you have any treasured family photographs or documents lying around the house? In your attic, in your closet, or perhaps in a shoebox?

 Later this month, Culture Blocks and Johnson C. Smith University will host a series of workshops designed to teach novice archivists how to preserve their precious heirlooms.
 (Culture Blocks is a collaboration between the Arts & Science Council, Mecklenburg County Park and Recreation and the Charlotte Mecklenburg Library.)

-“Preserving Us: A Photographic Preservation Workshop” will be a three-date series with a duel purpose.
+“Preserving Us: A Photographic Preservation Workshop” will be a three-date series with a dual purpose.

 In addition to teaching families how to preserve their photos and documents, organizers also will use the events to collect some of the visual and oral history of Charlotte’s Historic West End, which includes JCSU and the Beatties Ford Road corridor.